Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Files
 ~~~~~

--  Configuration files for Elasticsearch can be found in ``/etc/elasticsearch/``.
+-  Configuration files for Elasticsearch can be found in ``/opt/so/conf/elasticsearch/``.

--  Other configuration options for Elasticsearch can be found in ``/etc/nsm/securityonion.conf``.

 -  By default, if total available memory is 8GB or greater, the heap size in ``/etc/elasticsearch/jvm.options`` is configured (during Setup) to equal 25% of available memory, but no greater than 25GB.